4.67.0

 About this component

-The component reads and sets the sessionTimeout property on the aui-context cookie (more information about this cookie is below).
-When <aui-session-timeout> registers a click event on the page, it resets the sessionTimeout value to 30 minutes in the future.
+When <aui-session-timeout> registers a click event on the page, it resets the expiry to 30 minutes in the future.
 Consuming apps should also regularly call the resetSession() method while long-lived network activities (large file uploads, for instance) and data processing events are taking place, to ensure the user stays logged in even if they are not actively engaging with the page.

-The cookieattributes attribute or cookieAttributes property can be used to change the default cookie attributes.
-If your app is being embedded in a third-party iframe, for example, you will need to set SameSite=none and Secure on the cookie.
-The following are accepted properties on the cookieattributes object:
+The cookie is domain-scoped to .avalara.com or .avalara.io (localhost falls back to host-only), with SameSite=lax, Secure, and path=/ as defaults.
+The cookieattributes attribute or cookieAttributes property can be used to override these defaults.
+If your app is embedded in a third-party iframe, for example, you will need to set SameSite=none and Secure.
+The following properties are accepted:

 NOTE: secure must be set to true if sameSite is "none".